VCTLabs/foss-rst-presentations/README.rst

 Short Abstract
 --------------

 Although the tools and documentation have been around a long time, the industry as a whole has been woefully slow at taking security engineering seriously (even more so in the embedded world).
 The current mainline kernel includes several access control systems that reduce the risk of bugs escalating into high-level security compromises, such as the venerable SELinux (which is enabled by default in Android 4.4 and several "enterprise" Linux distributions).
-This presentation will focus on a complementary set of security mechanisms that work independently from the overlying frameworks: PIE toolchain hardening, PAX kernel hardening, and the PAX userland tools.
+This presentation focuses on a complementary set of security mechanisms that work independently from the overlying frameworks: PIE toolchain hardening, PAX kernel hardening, and the PAX userland tools.
 These technologies work together to demote whole classes of bugs from headline-grabbing remote compromise and/or data theft exploits to "mere" DoS annoyances.

 Long Abstract
 -------------